jonathanyeong/personal-website-content/advice-for-effective-developers.md

 While listening, I made a mental note to keep practising these habits, I loved them!
 Especially, having fun with development.
 Usually, I see programming as a way to solve business problems.
 I forget that it can also be used to make fun things!

 After the podcast ended, I thought about what advice would I have given my past self to be a more effective developer?
 So I made a list!
-I'll add to it over time, and I'm hoping you'll find the advice useful.
+I'll add to it over time, and I hope you'll find the advice useful.

 ---